Pump Ed 101

 About the Author

-Joe Evans lives in beautiful Rhododendron Oregon and works for PumpTech Inc. Since entering graduate school, a continuing interest has been one of computer control of mechanical and electronic systems.
+Joe Evans lives in beautiful Rhododendron Oregon and retired from PumpTech Inc on 12/31/15.
+Since entering graduate school, a continuing interest has been one of computer control of mechanical and electronic systems.
 It began with the introduction of the minicomputer, in the late sixties, and continued with the advent of the PC and PLC in the eighties and nineties.
 He accidentally entered the pump industry in 1986, and has been trapped there since.
 He is passionate about the sharing of knowledge and its ability to replace memorization with understanding.
 Click below if you would like to view a resume of his academic and professional experience.
 For a little history, click on the "Publications From a Previous Life" link which can be found in the VAST section of my home page.

 Download (Resume Acrobat Document)